This week, the

 The motion is from Glenn Youngkin, a first term Republican.
-The proposal “comes in the form of an amendment to a bill, which will go back to the General Assembly for consideration on April 27 when lawmakers consider vetoes and amendments that the governor made before a midnight Monday deadline,” according to the Richmond Times-Dispatch.
+The proposal “comes in the form of an amendment to a bill, which will go back to the General Assembly for consideration on April 27 when lawmakers consider vetoes and amendments that the governor made before a midnight Monday deadline,”

 It also comes almost a year to the date after Youngkin’s predecessor, former Democratic Gov. Ralph Northam, signed a bill into law.
 That law made Virginia the first southern state in the U.S. to legalize recreational cannabis for adults.

 It also permitted adults in Virginia to possess up to an ounce of pot.

 Youngkin’s proposed amendment was applied to a bill introduced by a Republican state senator “that requires state officials to create regulations prohibiting production and sale of retail marijuana products that depict or are in the shape of a human, animal, vehicle or fruit.”
 It would also “ban products containing Delta-8, a hemp-derived product sold in shops and convenience stores that users say feels similar to marijuana,” according to the Richmond Times-Dispatch.

 In addition, Virginia Governor Youngkin proposed another amendment to that bill that would establish 21 as the minimum age to buy CBD products in the Commonwealth.

 Liberal Leaders Oppose Amendment

 Per the Times-Dispatch, the “state’s Joint Legislative Audit and Review Committee recommended in June that Virginia follow other states that have legalized small amounts of marijuana but still maintain a criminal misdemeanor charge for people who have gradually larger amounts.”
 However, Youngkin’s amendment has still drawn pushback from some Democrats.